alex-hhh/ActivityLog2/doc/features.md

 ## Features ##

 * Can import FIT activity files (Run, Bike, Swim).
 Other activities such as Hiking and Skiing are also supported.
-Can import multisport activities (triathlons, duathlons)
+Can import multi-sport activities (triathlons, duathlons)

-* Supports the usual data series (speed, heart-rate, cadence, power), also supports advanced run metrics (Vertical Oscilation, Ground Contact Time, etc) and bike metrics (Torque Efficiency, Pedal Smoothness, Power Phase, etc).
+* Supports the usual data series (speed, heart-rate, cadence, power), also supports advanced run metrics (Vertical Oscillation, Ground Contact Time, etc) and bike metrics (Torque Efficiency, Pedal Smoothness, Power Phase, etc).